 - Talk with your doctor before you drink alcohol.

-- Avoid cosmetic skin treatments like waxing, dermabrasion, or laser treatments during your care and for at least 6 months after care has ended.
-The chance of scarring may be raised.
+- Avoid cosmetic skin treatments like waxing, dermabrasion, or laser treatments during treatment and for at least 6 months after the last dose.
+The chance of scarring may be increased.

 - This drug may cause weak bones and tendon problems in some people.
 The chance of bone problems like broken bones may be raised in people who play certain sports.
 Talk with the doctor.